torvalds/linux/Documentation/linux_tv/media/v4l/dev-raw-vbi.rst

 fields of the struct :ref:`v4l2_vbi_format <v4l2-vbi-format>`
 ``vbi`` member of the ``fmt`` union, or better just modify the results of :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>`, and call the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl with a pointer to this structure.
-Drivers return an EINVAL error code only when the given parameters are ambiguous, otherwise they modify the parameters according to the hardware capabilities and return the actual parameters.
-When the driver allocates resources at this point, it may return an EBUSY error code to indicate the returned parameters are valid but the required resources are currently not available.
+Drivers return an ``EINVAL`` error code only when the given parameters are ambiguous, otherwise they modify the parameters according to the hardware capabilities and return the actual parameters.
+When the driver allocates resources at this point, it may return an ``EBUSY`` error code to indicate the returned parameters are valid but the required resources are currently not available.
 That may happen for instance when the video and VBI areas to capture would overlap, or when the driver supports multiple opens and another process already requested VBI capturing or output.
-Anyway, applications must expect other resource allocation points which may return EBUSY, at the :ref:`VIDIOC_STREAMON` ioctl and the first read(), write() and select() call.
+Anyway, applications must expect other resource allocation points which may return ``EBUSY``, at the :ref:`VIDIOC_STREAMON` ioctl and the first read(), write() and select() call.